Skip to content

 Risks specific to Norway

-Here are some elements that might be specific for operating in Norway:
+Here are some tools that are handy for considering risks in Norway:

 Note that there could be other local elements that are not listed here.
 You, as the operator, are responsible for a complete risk assessment for the area of operation.